African humid period: Humans of the Sahara

 These populations have been described as Epipaleolithic, Mesolithic and Neolithic and produced a variety of lithic tools and other assemblages.
 In West Africa, the cultural change from the African Middle Stone Age to the Late Stone Age accompanied the beginning of the AHP.
+In Sudan, the beginning of the early Khartoum culture coincides with the initiation of the AHP.
 Genetic and archaeological data indicate that these populations which exploited the resources of the AHP Sahara probably originated in Sub-Saharan Africa and moved north after some time, after the desert got wetter; this may be reflected in the northward spread of Macrohaplogroup L and Haplogroup U6 genomic lineages.
 In return, the AHP facilitated the movement of some Eurasian populations into Africa, and bidirectional travel across the Sahara more generally.
-These favourable conditions for human populations may be reflected in paradise myths such as the Garden of Eden in The Bible and Elysium and the Golden Age in Classical Antiquity, and in the spread of the Nilo-Saharan languages.
+Elsewhere, newly formed or expanded water courses may have restricted human mobility and isolated populations.
+These favourable conditions for human populations may be reflected in paradise myths such as the Garden of Eden in The Bible and Elysium and the Golden Age in Classical Antiquity, while a possible role in the spread of the Nilo-Saharan languages is debatable.
+References in Egyptian chronicles about moist lands along the Red Sea may record the wet conditions of the late AHP.